flatcar/flatcar-demos/CAPZ-sysext/README.md

 * Azure account with an Azure Service Principal
 * A management cluster (e.g any existing Kubernetes cluster)
 * `clusterctl` and `yq` up-to-date and available in the `$PATH`

+Contrary to the automated set-up, which creates a local KIND cluster for management, the below assumes you already run a management cluster.

 ### Initialize the management cluster